-Editor's Note: This article is Part 2 of a Part 4 print-to-web series continuation of the article, "Models of Management: Money, Metrics and Margins" that appeared on p.
-24-29 of the February 2009 Farm Equipment.
-In that article, six Farm Equipment "Dealership of the Year" alums shared their approaches to four key areas (cash flow, interest costs, parts and service absorption and used equipment evaluations) that will impact their business' bottom line in 2009.
+Editor's Note: This article is a print-to-web continuation of the article, "Models of Management: Money, Metrics and Margins" that appeared in the February 2009 Farm Equipment.
+In that article, six Farm Equipment "Dealership of the Year" alums shared their approaches to four key areas that will impact their business' bottom line in 2009.

 To complement the dealers' views, Farm Equipment also contacted two leading farm equipment dealer consultants — Stan Jackson, Stan Jackson Consulting, and George Keen, Currie Management Consultants — for their insight.
 The last installment covered cash flow management, while this one focuses in on managing interest costs.